web3jenks/nftschool.dev-demo/README.md

 ## About

-This is the companion sample code of the [NFT.stroage & Polygon tutorial](https://nftschool.dev/tutorial/mint-nftstorage-polygon/#minting-your-nft) at NFTschool.dev.
+This is the companion sample code of the [Mint with NFT.storage and Polygon](https://nftschool.dev/tutorial/mint-nftstorage-polygon/#minting-your-nft) tutorial at NFTschool.dev.

 Follow the detailed step by step guide [here](https://nftschool.dev/tutorial/mint-nftstorage-polygon/#minting-your-nft).